-Improve access to Head Start for low-income households
+Improve access to Head Start for low-income households:

-- \$1 million will allow Save the Children to purchase a state-of-the-art building with six classrooms for 125 children attending Head Start or Early Head Start programs, enabling over 90 percent of participating 4-year-olds to meet or exceed national standards in math and reading and enter kindergarten prepared doubling their chances of mastering basic skills by age 11.25 - \$100,000 will help us provide 15 disadvantaged children with a year of center-based early childhood educational services, adding an average of 30 hours of learning opportunities per week to support their mental, social and emotional development. - \$10,000 will enable us to refurbish outdoor playground equipment for a site serving 65 children.
+\$1 million - will allow Save the Children to purchase a state-of-the-art building with six classrooms for 125 children attending Head Start or Early Head Start programs, enabling over 90 percent of participating 4-year-olds to meet or exceed national standards in math and reading and enter kindergarten prepared - doubling their chances of mastering basic skills by age 11.25

+- \$100,000 will help us provide disadvantaged children with a year of center-based early childhood educational services, adding an average of 30 hours of learning per week to support their mental, social and emotional development. - \$10,000 will enable us to refurbish an outdoor playground for an early learning site.
 Your funding will increase children's physical activity by at least 30 minutes per day.